 Lackham campus has a long history of equine provision, and continues to deliver high quality programmes in partnership with local equine facilities and organisations.
 Students at Wiltshire College benefit from theory sessions on campus with highly experienced and qualified tutors, alongside practical training and experience in some of Wiltshires best equine facilities.
 Students have the opportunity to attend and take part in various events throughout the year, including Olympia Horse Trials, Horse of the Year Show and being part of the set up team at Badminton Horse Trials.

 Conferencing and Events

 Find out more about conferencing and room hire facilities at Lackham House check out the Room Hire page under Training on the menu.

 Landbased Technician Accreditation schemes (LTA)

 The College works with the LTA with the objectives of providing a nationwide means of benchmarking, monitoring and assessing the competence of technicians employed within the sector.

 Landex is a membership organisation which links land based colleges together.
-Wiltshire College’s Principal is Chair of the Landex Board.
+Wiltshire College and University Centres' Principal is the vice-chair of the Landex Board.
 The aims of Landex are to communicate best practice between colleges and to assist with ensuring that students get the best possible learning experience.

 National Land Based College (NLBC)

-Wiltshire College Lackham is a member of the NLBC and the Principal is a boardmember.
+Wiltshire College& Iniversity Centre is a member of the NLBC and the Principal is a board member.
 NLBC is an employer focussed organisation, and was established to promote knowledge and skills as the focus for increasing the productivity of land based businesses.
 In partnership with City and Guilds, NLBC seeks to ensure that land based qualifications and courses are designed to meet the needs of both students and employers.